Donor Profile

 After negotiations with European Parliament and pushback from European Council leaders, an EUR64.6 billion ( US$70.4 billion) increase, including EUR50 billion ( US$54.5 billion) to support Ukraine, comprising a mixture of loans and reallocated funding.

-While the increase generally maintains ODA levels in the remainder of the MFF, the bloc's prioritization of Ukraine and migration, as well as reallocations of funding from NDICI are expected to strain support for other priorities.
+While the increase generally maintains ODA levels in the remainder of the MFF, the bloc's prioritization of Ukraine and migration, as well as reallocations of funding from the NDICI are expected to strain support for other priorities.

 What are the steps and timelines for the EU's ODA budget approval?